 India is a shopper's paradise, with everything from textiles, clothing, furniture, toys, musical instruments, antiques, and perfumes available - usually at extremely reasonable prices, and of very high quality.

 Be sure to pack lightweight (but modest) clothes, plenty of sunscreen, and a basic first-aid kit stocked with anti-diarrhoea pills and electrolyte salts to treat dehydration.
 Carrying a bottle of anti-sceptic hand sanitiser around with you is a simple yet effective way to avoid getting sick.

 What's on in India

 Holi, a religious festival occurring right across India every March, is famous for the pots of coloured dye that get thrown around everywhere.
 Diwali, the Festival of Lights held each November, sees the Indian night-sky illuminated by millions of fireworks.
 New Year's Eve in Goa is a wild party with thousands of keen party-goers.
 More information on Events in India.

 -The Indian film industry (known as Bollywood) is by far the largest in the world, and is also the most well-supported, with three billion movie tickets being sold every year.

 -India has more post offices than any other country in the world.

 -The Constitution of India officially recognises 22 languages spoken in the country.

 A final word

-A dizzying, disorientating, but ultimately incredible place to visit, India is in many ways the ultimate tourist destination offering the adventure of a lifetime.
+A dizzying, disorientating, but ultimately fascinating place to visit, India is in many ways the unparalleled tourist destination offering the adventure of a lifetime.